isomerpages/sndgo-snt/pages/Artificial Intelligence and Data Analytics Webinars.md

 <div class="col" style="padding: 20px 20px 0px 20px;"><img src="/images/Jul%202023/wa_13%20jul%2023.png" alt="Let’s Talk About Decision Automation and Intelligence"><br>

 <div class="header" style="font-size:18px"><b>Let’s Talk About Decision Automation and Intelligence</b></div><br>Simplify decision-making with the power of Artificial Intelligence (AI).
 In this webinar, join speakers from NUS ACE on how AI can revolutionise the way we make choices – from optimizing daily commutes to planning vacations.
-Learn how AI can provide convenience through decision automation and gain valuable insights for informed decision-making. .<br><br><a href="https://go.gov.sg/wa-di-13july" target="\_blank">Sign up now!</a>
+Learn how AI can provide convenience through decision automation and gain valuable insights for informed decision-making.<br><br><a href="https://go.gov.sg/wa-di-13july" target="\_blank">Sign up now!</a>

 </div>